ustundag/SimpleWebAppForMailServices/README.md

 # Simple Web Application For Mail Services
-A web interface which contains some functionalities of a fully maintained email service providers like Gmail, yahoo etc. Since mailing lists and mail archives are stored using the mbox format (and its variations).
+A web interface which contains some functionalities of a fully maintained email service providers like Gmail, yahoo etc. Since mailing lists and mail archives are stored using the mbox format (and its variations), for more information,

-For more information, please see;
+Please see;
 - [qmail mbox description](http://qmail.omnis.ch/man/man5/mbox.html)
 - [The application/mbox Media Type](https://tools.ietf.org/html/rfc4155)